OpenLocalizationOrg/PowerShell-Docs.de-de/common-modules/readme.md

-#  Allgemeine Module in PowerShell
+#  <a name="common-modules-in-powershell"></a>Common Modules in PowerShell!

-"Common" PowerShell-Module bieten die grundlegende Funktionen von PowerShell.
+PowerShell 'Common' modules provide the basic functionality of PowerShell.

-Die folgende Tabelle zeigt die Entwicklung der allgemeinen Module durch veröffentlichte Version:
+The following table shows the evolution of common modules by release version:

 V 3.0 | V 4.0 | V 5.0 | V 5.1
 ------- | ------- | ------- | -------